Tencent/omi/packages/omi/README.md

 * `<my-counter></my-counter>` can be used in any framework or no framework, such as `document.createElement('my-counter')`

 You can also use `useSelf`, `useSelf` only updates itself.
-When using `useSelf`, the corresponding attributes are accessed through. `usingSelf` in JSX.
+When using `useSelf`, the corresponding attributes are accessed through `usingSelf` in JSX.

 You can also implement `computed` props through `compute`, such as: